dianabali/DLBCSPJWD01/README.md

 - SQLite - default Django database.
 Stores users and user-defined speech cards.

 ## INSTALLATION AND RUN GUIDE
-These steps will help you set up and run the app on your local machine.
+These steps will help you set up and run the application on your local machine.

 ## Prerequisites
 Ensure you have the following installed: